deepsquare-io/ClusterFactory/web/docs/guides/800-deploy-ldap.md

 kubectl delete pod -n ldap dirsrv-389ds-0
 ```

-The database may have been destroyed because of the plugin, `kubectl exec` in the container and run it again:
+The database may have been destroyed because of the plugin, `kubectl exec` in the container and run again:

 ```shell title="pod: dirsrv-389ds-0 (namespace: ldap)"
 dsconf localhost backend create --suffix dc=example,dc=com --be-name example_backend